About this artwork

 - 8.3 × 7.1 cm (3 1/4 × 2 3/4 in., plate); 9.3 × 16.2 × 1 cm (open case); 9.3 × 8.1 × 1.8 cm (case)

-- The W. Bruce and Delaney H. Lundberg Collection, restricted gift of The Phillip Leonian and Edith Rosenbaum Leonian Charitable Trust
+- The W. Bruce and Delaney H. Lundberg Collection, purchased with funds provided by of The Phillip Leonian and Edith Rosenbaum Leonian Charitable Trust